Thomas More College (South Africa): History

 The choice of Kloof as the site for the Thomas More School (as it was originally called) was due to the availability of the Great House, and the presence of a small core of likely pupils.
-However, at the time Kloof was indeed a village with a scattering of shops within easy reach of what was then a functioning railway station.
-What today are flourishing residential areas were then largely open grasslands, and Kloof High School was in fact Kloof Secondary, as in 1962 it only went as far as Standard 7 (Grade 9 in modern parlance).
+However, at the time Kloof was a village with a scattering of shops and what was then a functioning railway station.
+What today are residential areas were then largely open grasslands, and Kloof High School was in fact Kloof Secondary, as in 1962 it only went as far as Standard 7 (Grade 9 in modern parlance).
 Between 1962 and 1992 (by which time the school's name had changed to the present Thomas More College) the school was served by three headmasters: Robin Savory, Chris Hurley and Bill Pickering.
-Much was achieved in that time, notably the acquisition of considerable tracts of land, some of which carried buildings which have remained part of the central core of the school.

-However, attendance numbers never rose above 197, comprising around 100-110 boarders, with the balance being 'day-boys'.
+Attendance numbers never rose above 197, comprising around 100-110 boarders, with the balance being 'day-boys'.
 This was despite the school going co-educational in 1976.
 By 1990 the school was facing closure.
-A vigorous campaign was launched, not only to revive it, but to promote its expansion.
+A campaign was launched to revive and expand it.

-A major step in this direction was the establishment of a Primary School based in the Farmhouse.
-In 1992 Peter Habberton was appointed as principal, and in 1993 the Junior Primary School opened, based in the Farmhouse and led by Jacquie Habberton.
-Hilton Stander joined as Primary School Headmaster the following year, followed by Greg Brooks in 1999, Nigel Sloane in 2005, and Barbara Taljard in 2009.
-Much expansion in terms of buildings and other facilities took place and, thanks to the generosity of Peter Savory, the Robin Savory Pavilion was erected above the Savory Field.
+As part of this, a primary school was set up in the Farmhouse.
+In 1992 Peter Habberton was appointed as principal, and in 1993 the Junior Primary School opened.
+Much expansion in terms of buildings and other facilities took place.
 The boarding facility closed at the end of 2002 due to a significant drop in demand, and the rooms which became available as a result were converted to offices and specialist classrooms.